Stormwater in Industry

-The following (.pdf) document is a list of all SIC Codes under the TPDES Multi-Sector General Permit.
 The list includes the SIC Code along with a description for each code in the list.
 If a facility finds its industrial activity listed among the descriptions, then it probably is required to have a permit.
-However, before submitting the Notice of Intent (NOI), refer to the following section, “No Exposure Exclusion”.
+However, before submitting the Notice of Intent (NOI), refer to the following section, "No Exposure Exclusion".

-All categories of industrial facilities (except construction activities) may be excluded from industrial storm water discharge permitting requirements on a conditional basis.
-If a facility can certify that a condition of no exposure exists, then it does not have a storm water discharge associated with industrial activity, and therefore does not need to obtain a storm water permit.
+All categories of industrial facilities (except construction activities) may be excluded from industrial stormwater discharge permitting requirements on a conditional basis.
+If a facility can certify that a condition of no exposure exists, then it does not have a stormwater discharge associated with industrial activity and therefore does not need to obtain a stormwater permit.

-No exposure means that all industrial materials or activities are protected by a storm resistant shelter or are otherwise projected to prevent exposure to rain, snow, snowmelt, and/or runoff.
-Industrial materials or activities include, but are not limited to, material handling equipment or activities, industrial machinery, raw materials, intermediate products, by-products, final products, or waste products.
+No exposure means that all industrial materials or activities are protected by a storm-resistant shelter or are otherwise projected to prevent exposure to rain, snow, snowmelt, and/or runoff.
+Industrial materials or activities include but are not limited to, material handling equipment or activities, industrial machinery, raw materials, intermediate products, by-products, final products, or waste products.
 Material handling activities include the storage, loading and unloading, transportation, or conveyance of any raw material, intermediate product, final product, or waste product.

-Storm resistant shelter is not required for:
+The storm-resistant shelter is not required for:

-- final products, other than products that would be mobilized in storm water discharge (e.g., rock salt).
+- Final products, other than products that would be mobilized in stormwater discharge (e.g., rock salt).